 Kurtz Psychology Consulting PC provides families and schools numerous treatment and training options including:

 - Individual Treatment at our flagship offices in midtown Manhattan.
 For many families our intensive treatment option is most practical and effective.
 We presented on these intensive treatments at the 2014 ADAA Conference.
-Here’s a link to that video (Please note 100% of the royalties go to the ADAA.)

 - Intensive treatment where you live.
 We have the capacity to come to embed with you and your family to provide intensive treatment onsite where you live and where your child goes to school.
 We have worked with many families in this format which includes our going to school with the child for a week to live with them in school, modeling how others can successfully engage them and teaching the staff how to carry on.